joshuafisher4/joshuafisher4/README.md

 Hi my name is Joshua Fisher

 I am intersted in all this data.
-In my professional life I work as a Business Intelligence Analyst, and I have exeperience as a Software Engineer.
+In my professional life I work as a Business Intelligence Analyst, and I plan to transition into Machine Learning.
+I also have exeperience as a Software Engineer.
 My degree is in  Computer Information Systems.